trelosoke/trelosoke/README.md

 - Structure code with TypeScript

+- Build back-end archtecture with Express and Node.js

 - Develop VS Code extensions

-- Write unit tests with Node.js
+- Write unit tests with Node.js and Vitest

 - Work with Canvas for 2D rendering